JuanBernal13/medical-image-uploader/README.md

 # Medical Image Reviewer API

 A high-performance backend API designed for medical image upload, metadata tracking, and clinical reviews.
-The project is implemented using FastAPI and strict Hexagonal (Ports and Adapters) architecture, using AWS S3 for image files, DynamoDB for metadata lookups, and MongoDB for reviews and general indexes.
+The project is implemented using FastAPI and  Hexagonal (Ports and Adapters) architecture, using AWS S3 for image files, DynamoDB for metadata lookups, and MongoDB for reviews and general indexes.

 ## Architecture